The benefits of Capacity Reservation

 As competition for limited grid capacity heats up, capacity reservation will become an important technique to ensure sufficient power, which is likely to become more commonplace.
 When combined with flexible ramping rates, which enable developers to increase their power capacity in line with demand as a development expands, the savings can be significant.

 Capacity reservation is more than just an administrative process, it's a strategic approach that aligns with the UK's push for efficient, cost-effective development.
-For developers, understanding and leveraging grid capacity reservation, in conjunction with ramping rates, is key to the successful completion of large development projects.
+For developers building energy intensive facilities, such as data centres and hydrogen projects, understanding and leveraging grid capacity reservation is key to the economic delivery of projects.

 Contact us now to discuss your project